-Minnesota Public Radio’s Broadcast Journalist Series commissions journalists and correspondents for a 24-hour residency four times a year, two in the fall and two in the spring.
+For over 20 years, Minnesota Public Radio’s Broadcast Journalist Series commissions journalists and correspondents for a 24-hour residency four times a year, two events in the fall and two events in the spring.
 While here they share insights on their craft as well as on people and events.
-Hosted by MPR’s Tom Weber, all events take place at the University of St. Thomas O’Shaughnessy Education Center with a breakfast the following morning at the Minneapolis Club.
-Free tickets to the evening events will be available through eTix.
+The Broadcast Journalist Series is an hour long live discussion with a visiting journalist and includes an audience Q&A. The interview is recorded for later broadcast on MPR News.

-Spring 2018 Season
+Spring 2019 Season